SOCL2022/HaDeX/README.md

 * Simply run "azd up"

 Running locally:
-* Run `./app/start.cmd` or run the "VS Code Task: Start App" to start the project locally
+* Run `./app/start.cmd` or run the "VS Code Task: Start App" to start the project locally.

+** AZURE RESOURCE COSTS ** by default this sample will create Azure App Service and Azure Cognitive